If you’re looking to get more press for your Kickstarter campaign, creating a press release is one of the first steps.

 Tone & Voice

-You may have a crazy Kickstarter video, but your press release should be relatively neutral in tone and voice.
-This makes it appropriate for the majority of publications.
-At the same time ensure that it is not too dry.
+You may have a crazy, high-energy Kickstarter video, but your press release should be relatively neutral in both tone and voice.
+This approach makes the content appropriate for the majority of publications.
+At the same time, ensure that it is not too dry.
 You still want to have an engaging press release.

 Goals of Your Release

 The goal of the press release should be to get more press and drive traffic to your crowdfunding campaign.
-Make sure to include a link to your website and/or your campaign URL.
+Don’t forget to include a link to your website and/or your campaign URL.

 Example / Sample Press Release